jalonghurst/docker-monorepo-boilerplate-ci-cd/README.md

 What is left to do currently:

 - Fix: The client-server application is running in Docker, but the data isn't being sent or received properly, even though the Docker container is running the image.
+- Run different environments such as staging and production.
 - Install tailwind and add configuration.